ThomasJaeger/VisualMASM/README.md

 VisualMASM
 ==========
-Create Microsoft Windows and MS-DOS applications with Visual MASM for Microsoft Macro Assembler (MASM)
+Create Microsoft Windows and MS-DOS applications with Visual MASM for Microsoft Macro Assembler (MASM).
+This will be the source repository of the project site at http://www.visualmasm.com

 ![visualmasm0](https://cloud.githubusercontent.com/assets/1396719/21991186/91f57690-dbdf-11e6-9786-db8c08eca6a5.png)